jerry81/natural-language/german/mistakes.md

 - Ich mochte getrennt zahle - incorrect
 - Ich mochte getrennt zahlen - correct
 - to pay is infinitive form

+- The next station is Bonn.
+- Der nächste banhoff ist Bonn - incorrect
+- Die nächste Station ist Bonn - correct
+- Banhoff not used directly with a city name, which is not a common way to refer to a location where one gets off in German.

+- A mouse, a bear
+- Eine Maus, ein Bär - correct
+- Eine Maus, ein Bier - incorrect
+- Bär mispelled